datianshi/opsman/README.md

 ## Why create this tool?

-* Pivotal Ops Manager has an API
+* Pivotal Ops Manager has API endpoints
-* People wants a CLI Tool to interact with OpsManager (I like curl though)
+* People want a CLI Tool to interact with OpsManager (I like curl though)

 ## What does this tool doing?